-Plaintiff underwent a mastoidectomy (an operation on the mastoid bone, which is the prominent bone behind the ear, to remove a cholesteatomoa (a rare condition in which skin cells proliferate and debris collects within the middle ear).
-During the procedure the doctor accidentally drilled a hole into Plaintiff’s skull.
+Plaintiff underwent a mastoidectomy (an operation on the mastoid bone, which is the prominent bone behind the ear, to remove a cholesteatoma (a rare condition in which skin cells proliferate and debris collects within the middle ear).
+During the procedure, the doctor accidentally drilled a hole into the Plaintiff’s skull.

 Sixteen years later, Plaintiff saw the medical malpractice defendant otolaryngologist in Rockville, Maryland.
-The Defendant doctor determined that Plaintiff had another cholesteatomoa and performed an outpatient revisionary mastoidectomy on Plaintiff to remove the second cholesteatomoa.
+The Defendant doctor determined that Plaintiff had another cholesteatoma and performed an outpatient revisionary mastoidectomy on Plaintiff to remove the second cholesteatoma.

-Plaintiff’ filed a complaint against the subsequent doctor, alleging the doctor committed malpractice by negligently puncturing the Plaintiff’s brain with a surgical instrument during the revisionary mastoidectomy, causing Plaintiff serious and permanent brain damage.
-Plaintiff also alleged that the defendant medical doctor failed to inform Plaintiff that, because of the hole in his skull, the procedure would be more complex than a standard revisionary mastoidectomy and that there was a risk of sustaining brain damage from the procedure.
-Moreover, Plaintiff alleged that there were surgeons more experienced available to perform the procedure in Maryland than the defendant, who had performed only one revisionary mastoidectomy in the past three years.
+Plaintiff’ filed a complaint against the subsequent doctor, alleging the doctor committed malpractice by negligently puncturing the Plaintiff’s brain with a surgical instrument during the revisionary mastoidectomy, causing serious and permanent brain damage.
+The plaintiff also alleged that the defendant medical doctor failed to inform him that, because of the hole in his skull, the procedure would be more complex than a standard revisionary mastoidectomy and that there was a risk of sustaining brain damage from the procedure.
+The plaintiff alleged that there were surgeons more experienced available to perform the procedure in Maryland than the defendant who had performed only one revisionary mastoidectomy in the past three years.

-The Maryland Court of Appeals’ opinion is a long one.
-I think two issues are of particular interest: one just for general interest; the second makes what may not be new law but certainly flushes out the extent to which the decision on what information should be conveyed to the patient in informed consent medical malpractice cases is left to the jury.
+The Maryland Court of Appeals’ opinion is long.
+I think two issues are of particular interest: one just for general interest; the second makes what may not be new law but flushes out the extent to which the decision on what they leave to the jury.
 The issues are: